Easy Chicken Pakora

 Easy Chicken Pakora Recipe – Served with Indian Green Chutney and Raita Yogurt Sauce.
 A simple (and gluten-free) Chicken Nuggets Recipe with exotic flavor!

 Indian Chicken Nuggets Recipe?

-India a diverse country with a wide array of culinary traditions.
-Each region has it’s own distinct cooking style, along with a collection of recipes… Many of which are found nowhere else in the world.
+India is a diverse country with a wide array of culinary traditions.
+Each region has its own distinct cooking style, along with a collection of recipes… Many of which are found nowhere else in the world.

 Some of the most unique recipes in India are made on the streets.
 From puffed grain salads to savory bubbly pastries, you can find all sorts of exciting foods to try along the busy roads and in open-air markets.

 Pakora is a snack food found all over India, as well as in other parts of Asia.
 When most westerners see Chicken Pakora for the first time, they immediately think of fried chicken nuggets.

 Chicken Pakora is very popular indeed, and does resemble chicken nuggets, because it consists of chicken pieces dunked in breading and then deep-fried.

 However, a good Chicken Pakora Recipe offers a dynamic flavor laced with spices, is gluten-free made with chickpea flour, and is most often served with Green Chutney and/or Raita Yogurt Sauce for dipping.